Designing the User’s Cockpit

 Both

-are powered by Luklak’s Universal Query Language (UQL).
+Dashboards and Filters are powered by Luklak’s Universal Query Language (UQL).
 As the architect, you are essentially building user-friendly interfaces on top of powerful queries.- To see how a complete, real-world dashboard is constructed, explore the Sales Performance Dashboard in our CRM Playbook.

 - To master the syntax and advanced capabilities of UQL itself, please refer to the UQL Core Concept Guide.